kyaiooiayk/Flask-Notes/README.md

 ## Flask with Nginx and uWSGI
 - [[uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)] is an application server that aims to provide a full stack for developing and deploying web applications and services.
 It is named after the Web Server Gateway Interface, which was the first plugin supported by the project.
 - [[Nginx](https://www.nginx.com/)] is a web server that can also be used as a reverse proxy (which provides a more robust connection handling), load balancer, mail proxy and HTTP cache.
+- **Why using both at the same time?** Nginx is a high-performance, highly scalable, and highly available web server (lots of highly here).
+It acts as a load balancer, a reverse proxy, and a caching mechanism.
+It is basically uWSGI on steroids.
+Nginx is extremely popular and is a part of many big companies' tech stack.
+So why should we use it in front of uWSGI?
+Well, the main reason is that we simply want the best of both worlds.
+We want those uWSGI features that are Python-specific but we also like all the extra functionalities Nginx provides.
+Ok if we don't expect our application to be scaled to millions of users, it might be unnecessary but in this article series, this is our end goal.

 ![image](https://user-images.githubusercontent.com/89139139/211042157-326ffac2-71ca-449e-ad10-16055fa6b20b.png)